 In your initial TMD consultation in Wood River, IL, a qualified Wood River, IL physical therapist will review your symptoms and check the movement and function of the jaw joint.
 This diagnostic assessment may involve checking:

-- Joint Sounds: Identifying clicking, popping, or grinding sounds during jaw movement that might suggest a TMJ issue.
+- Joint Sounds: Checking for clicking, popping, or grinding sounds during jaw movement, which can indicate a TMJ disorder.

 - Pain Points: Gentle palpation of the jaw, neck, and surrounding muscles to identify areas of sensitivity or muscle tension.

-- Alignment and Bite Assessment: Examining how your bite and jaw are aligned to see if structural factors are affecting function.
+- Alignment and Bite Assessment: Observing the alignment of your bite and jaw to determine if any structural issues may be contributing to the dysfunction.

 By conducting this in-depth assessment, we determine the exact causes of your TMD and design a customized, evidence-supported treatment plan.
 Our patient-centered philosophy at Axes means you’ll get tailored care that targets the root of your pain.